KadirKarabacak/Nuxt-Learnings/README.md

 ## Composable Functions ( Like react custom hooks )

 Composable functions are used to encapsulate logic and share it across components.
 They are defined in the `composables` directory.
-This specially useful for reusable logic like API calls, state management, etc. Following are some examples of what we can do with composable functions:
+This specially useful for reusable logic like API calls, state management, etc. They can be auto-imported by Nuxt.
+Following are some examples of what we can do with composable functions:

 - API requests
 - Local storage operations
 - User authentication processes
 - Theme and language change management
 - Global state management (without needing Vuex or Pinia for simple states)
+- Also there is a very useful library called <a href="https://vueuse.org/">VueUse</a> that provides a lot of composable functions for common tasks.

 Here is an example of a composable function that handles user authentication: